 Reginald Henry didn't take my advice...

-The next step is to get your work in as many categories as the site your on will allow.
+The next step is to get your work in as many categories as the site your using will allow.
 With Yessy, they allow me three categories to list each artwork in.
 Stretch.
 If I have a painting that is a seascape, what are the sub categories allowed?
 What else does it have in it?
 Are there categories for color? subject?
 Fit it into as many as you can.
 You never know what filters your next buyer may be using.
 By using more categories you're exposing yourself to more potential buyers.
 This also magnifies the appearances of your work in these categories.
 Below you can see that two of my works show up on the first page of "Landscapes & Nature".

 When we narrow it further down to the next filter, "Beach and Ocean", I have Six art works on one page, even though they were uploaded over a series of days.
 Reginald Henry has six as well but all of them were loaded within a few hours.
 Over the course of days and weeks his name will move further and further back, whereas my name will still be on page one.
 There will be different images, but my Name will still be there.
 As people click back page by page they will eventually find Mr. Henry, but guess what, my name will be there as well.
 While this doesn't guarantee a sale, it does certainly up my visibility.
 If we go by percentages, the more people that see you work, the better the odds of selling one.